 Here are some of the examples I noticed from the relationships crashing around me, max-validation style:

-Social media games, aka rushing to be the first to proclaim singlehood on Facebook.
+Social media games, aka rushing to be the first to signal singlehood on social media.

 Weekend after weekend of joyless barhopping, hangovers, and regretful late-night decisions